TERMS AND CONDITIONS

 8. CANCELLATION / REFUND POLICY

-InterCloud9's Voice Broadcasting and Ringless Voice Messaging service is a nonrefundable, nonreturnable, non-exchangeable prepaid service and deemed used at time of purchase.
-InterCloud9 may at its own discretion offer and account credit if the user can provide proof that (1) any call was not actually delivered but was reported as delivered and the user's account was debited for the call or (2) the call was delivered more than the number of times the phone number appeared in the call list used and the user's account was debited for the calls, InterCloud9 will provide an account credit for the amount pertaining to the call(s) in dispute.
+Refunds: All services provided by interCloud9 are nonrefundable, nonreturnable, non-exchangeable and deemed used at time of purchase.
+InterCloud9 may at its own discretion offer an account credit if the user can provide proof that (1) any call was not actually delivered but was reported as delivered and the user's account was debited for the call or (2) the call was delivered more than the number of times the phone number appeared in the call list used and the user's account was debited for the calls, InterCloud9 will provide an account credit for the amount pertaining to the call(s) in dispute.
 InterCloud9 has 30 days from the date of the notification of the dispute to resolve the dispute.

 9. PAYMENT OF SERVICES

-Monthly Reoccurring charges and service charges are prepaid on a Monthly basis and do not carry over.
+Monthly recurring service charges for minutes and/or credits are prepaid on a Monthly basis and do not carry over.
 All charges for recurring InterCloud9 service will be charged to the payment method subscriber provided when signing up for InterCloud9 service.
 Additional minutes/credits must be purchased before additional charges are incurred.

 In the event credit card or other form of payment is denied, InterCloud9 may discontinue service immediately.
-Payment must be made within 5 business days or service may be terminated and a $50 cancellation fee will apply.
+Payment must be made within 5 business days or service may be terminated.

 Subscriber understands and agrees that in the event additional minute usage exceeds Subscriber's purchased minutes by one or both of the following (1) $50; or (2) 10% of Subscriber's average monthly use; InterCloud9 at its sole discretion may charge subscribers credit card for all outstanding charges.
 In the event that the credit card issuer (1) declines any charges; or (2) requests return of payments previously made to InterCloud9, InterCloud9 reserves the right to terminate or suspend service without prior notice.